-7.2 Any ambiguity in this DPA shall be resolved to permit Customer to comply with all Data Protection Laws.
+9.2 Any ambiguity in this DPA shall be resolved to permit Customer to comply with all Data Protection Laws.
 In the event and to the extent that the Data Protection Laws impose stricter obligations on the Service Provider than under this DPA the Data Protection Laws shall prevail.

-7.5 Compliance.
-Please feel free to direct any questions or concerns regarding this DPA or our treatment of Personal Data by contacting us as provided herein below.
+9.5 Please feel free to direct any questions or concerns regarding this DPA or our treatment of Personal Data by contacting us as provided herein below.
 If you have any questions about this DPA, please feel free to contact us at: email@example.com; At request, CHEQ shall make available to the Customer all information necessary to demonstrate compliance with the applicable articles of the GDPR of the UK GDPR as applicable, including article 28 of the GDPR, and copies of our annual SOC 2 and ISO 27001 certificates.

-To the extent compliance cannot reasonably be demonstrated through the abovementioned information and certificates CHEQ makes available to Customer, CHEQ will allow for and contribute to audits conducted by the Customer or another auditor mandated by the Customer, all at the Customer’s own expense, upon reasonable advanced written notice and subject to confidentiality obligations.
+9.6 To the extent compliance cannot reasonably be demonstrated through the abovementioned information and certificates CHEQ makes available to Customer, CHEQ will allow for and contribute to audits conducted by the Customer, or another auditor mandated by the Customer, all at the Customer’s own expense, upon reasonable advanced written notice and subject to confidentiality obligations.
 Such audit shall be conducted no more frequently than once in any rolling twelve (12) month period.
-To request an audit, Customer must submit to CHEQ ninety working days in advance of the proposed audit data (i) the name of the proposed auditor; (ii) a detailed proposed audit plan to CHEQ.
+To request an audit, Customer must submit to CHEQ ninety (90) working days in advance of the proposed audit data (i) the name of the proposed auditor; (ii) a detailed proposed audit plan to CHEQ.
 The proposed audit plan must describe the proposed scope, duration, and start date of the audit.
-CHEQ will review the name of the proposed auditor and the proposed audit plan, and may reasonably object where the requested audit could compromise CHEQ’s business conduct, security, privacy, employment or other relevant policies.
+CHEQ will review the name of the proposed auditor and the proposed audit plan and may reasonably object where the requested audit could compromise CHEQ’s business conduct, security, privacy, employment, or other relevant policies.
 In case of objection from CHEQ to the proposed auditor and/or audit plan, CHEQ and Customer agree to cooperate in good faith to find a mutually acceptable solution.
 Such audit shall be limited to CHEQ’s Processing activities performed on behalf of Customer.
 The approved auditor must be bound by a confidentiality agreement.
 CHEQ agrees to promptly notify Customer if CHEQ is unable to comply with this DPA for whatever reason.
 In such a case, Customer shall have the right to immediately suspend the Processing.

-Service Provider shall implement and maintain commercially reasonable and appropriate physical, technical and organizational security measures to protect personal data against accidental or unlawful destruction; accidental loss, alteration, unauthorized disclosure or access to personal data transmitted, stored or otherwise processed; all other unlawful forms of processing; including (as appropriate):
+Service Provider shall implement and maintain commercially reasonable and appropriate physical, technical and organizational security measures to protect Personal Data against accidental or unlawful destruction; accidental loss, alteration, unauthorized disclosure, or access to Personal Data transmitted, stored, or otherwise Processed; all other unlawful forms of Processing; including (as appropriate):

-(ii) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;
+(ii) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services.

-(iii) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; and
+(iii) the ability to restore the availability and access to Personal Data in a timely manner in the event of a physical or technical incident; and

-(iv) a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.
+(iv) a process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the Processing.